AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 This header can be used as an alternative to the "Report as SPAM" icon.
 It displays as an "Unsubscribe" link in the ISPs' email interfaces.

+Using this functionality lowers complaint rates and helps to protect your reputation.
+Feedback will be executed as an unsubscribe.

 Gmail, Outlook.com, Yahoo! and Microsoft Outlook support this method.
 An "Unsubscribe" link is available directly in their interface.
 For example:

 ![image](../assets/List-Unsubscribe-example-Gmail.png)